-- (b) When a request for transfer, believed authentic by the commission, is received at the office of the commission and shows thereon a removal within the period of two months next preceding an election or primary, and the removal shall have been from one election district to another, the commission shall transfer the registration card of the elector from the district register of the election district of his previous residence but shall not include it in the register of the district of his new residence until after the election or primary.
-In any such case, the commission shall advise the elector promptly in writing of its action. - (c) If the commission shall doubt that the request for transfer is authentic, it shall, without transferring the registration of the elector, promptly notify the elector that it will be necessary for him to apply in person at the office of the commission for the transfer of his registration. - (d) No elector who is unable to write his name shall be permitted to apply for transfer of registration by use of a written removal notice, but each such elector must apply in person at the office of the commission, or before a registrar at any registration place designated by the commission, and establish his identity, and state, under oath or affirmation, to which he shall affix his mark in the presence of a registrar, a commissioner or clerk, who shall affix his own signature thereto as a witness, the information required of registered electors in a removal notice.
+(b) When a request for transfer, believed authentic by the commission, is received at the office of the commission and shows thereon a removal within the period of two months next preceding an election or primary, the commission shall enter the change of residence on the registration cards of the elector in the general and district registers and shall transfer the registration card of the elector from the district register of the election district of his previous residence but shall not include it in the register of the district of his new residence until after the election or primary.
+In any such case the commission shall advise the elector promptly, in writing, of its action.

+(c) If the commission shall doubt that the request for transfer is authentic, it shall, without transferring the registration of the elector, promptly notify the elector that it will be necessary for him to apply in person at the office of the commission for the transfer of his registration.

+[(c)] (d) No elector who is unable to write his name shall be permitted to apply for transfer of registration by use of a written removal notice, but each such elector must apply in person at the office of the commission, or before a registrar at any registration place designated by the commission, and establish his identity, and state, under oath or affirmation, to which he shall affix his mark in the presence of a registrar, a commissioner or clerk, who shall affix his own signature thereto as a witness, the information required of registered electors in a removal notice.